 Have I missed anything?
 Please add your item in the comments.

 Will the investment pay off?
 Definitely!
 The Wing women-only coworking space is a brilliant example of masterly targeted marketing strategy success.
-Several thousand women are on their waiting lists to join.
+Several thousand women are on their waiting list to join.

-A gender-oriented coworking must take into consideration the difference in male and female tastes and perceptions.
+A women-only workspace must take into consideration the difference in male and female tastes and perceptions.

 Women are more emotional and subject to stress (28% vs. 20% percent according to a study by the American Psychological Association), so your utmost goal is to give them the comfort they deserve.
-Some coworkings for women style their spaces as spa salons.
+Some coworking spaces for women style their workspaces as spa salons.
 Spending a day at the spa where interior details appeal to five senses is tempting.

 Pro tip: Bring fresh green plants, art pieces, use calming colors, flavor the air with the scent of relaxing aromatic candles, play soft music in the background.
 Offer your guests fresh coffee, spa water, and snacks, along with comfortable seating arrangements.

 Some colors are traditionally considered feminine.
 They appeal most strongly to women's audience and are smart choices for marketing messages, websites, and interior designs targeting women.
 According to multiple color studies, the favorite colors of women and men differ.

 Please note that the division of feminine, masculine, and gender-neutral colors is rather nominal.
 Colors come in so many tints and shades.
 So, if you strongly dislike dark green, you may love mint.
 There are no universally appropriate shades, yet some generalizations are possible.